 Amidst all the fun and excitement, there are several things to consider when planning a trip to Tunisia, planning for good health trumps all other factors.
 While Africa remains a favourite holiday destination for people in the UK, it’s imperative to arm yourself against several health conditions.

 It’s necessary to vaccinate yourself against most diseases that are non-existent in the UK.
-Diseases like yellow fever, malaria, fever and Typhoid have high risk in Africa, which makes it compulsory to visit a travel health specialist before embarking on such a journey.
+Diseases like malaria, fever and Typhoid have high risk in Africa, which makes it compulsory to visit a travel health specialist before embarking on such a journey.

 Travel Clinic London offers a variety of vaccinations against common diseases in Africa.
 The list Include malaria fever, Typhoid, cholera, Tuberculosis, Mumps and Rubella.
 We also provide mobile services which ensure we come to you in your chosen location.